TheGamer007/playlistparser/README.md

 $ ./playlistparser https://www.youtube.com/playlist?list=PL6gx4Cwl9DGBhgcpA8eTYYWg7im72LgLt --end 3
 ```

 If a file with the same name as one being downloaded exists in the directory, the user gets a prompt to confirm overwrite.
 To overwrite all conflicting files, the `-f` flag should be passed.
-If overwrite is cancelled, that file is skipped and it's url is not added to the text file
+If overwrite is cancelled, that file is **skipped** and its url is **not added** to the text file

 **_Incomplete feature_** The current download directory can be checked from command-line by using `-show`
 ```